Evagan2018/SDS-Examples/Alif/DevKit/README.md

 # SDS Application on Alif DevKit board with SDSIO using Ethernet Interface

 This application provides a test framework for DSP and ML algorithms.
-It enables recording and playback of real-world data streams using physical hardware or simulation models using (Arm Virtual Hardware - FVP) to an user algorithm under test.
+It enables recording and playback of real-world data streams using physical hardware or simulation models (Arm Virtual Hardware - FVP) to an user algorithm under test.
 The real-world data streams are captured in SDS data files.

 There are two SDS I/O interfaces available to the application:
 - **Ethernet Interface** is used for SDS file I/O on hardware.